Arize-ai/client_python/src/arize/_generated/api_client/docs/UserRoleAssignment.md

 # UserRoleAssignment

 An account-level role assignment.
-Discriminated by `type`: - `builtin`: one of the predefined roles (`admin`, `member`, `annotator`) - `custom`: a custom RBAC role identified by its ID  Note: `custom` role assignments are not yet supported and are reserved for future use.
+Discriminated by `type`: - `predefined`: one of the predefined roles (`admin`, `member`, `annotator`) - `custom`: a custom RBAC role identified by its ID  Note: `custom` role assignments are not yet supported and are reserved for future use.

 ## Properties